 • The organizational timeline

 Design partners shape what ships next.
-Join now and you help decide which producer comes online first.

 [§08FAQ]